-In order to be president, there are three requirements you must fulfill to be eligible for candidacy: you should at least be 35 years old, have been in US residency for 14 years, and be a natural born US citizen.
-While there are no educational requirements to become the president, if you look closely and do a little digging, you will see that there is a clear trend: most of the presidents in the United Sates are products of the most reputable institutions among the top list if US universities.
+In order to be president, there are three requirements you must fulfill to be eligible for candidacy: you should at least be 35 years old, have been in US residency for 14 years, and be a natural-born US citizen.
+While there are no educational requirements to become the president, if you look closely and do a little digging, you will see that there is a clear trend: most of the presidents in the United States are products of the most reputable institutions among the top list if US universities.

 Attached to the presidency is an incomparable stature, so there’s no question why most of those elected have had exceptional educational attainment.
-The Constitution does not prescribe educational requirement for the presidency, but the track record of presidents would tell you that majority of US Presidents took college seriously.
+The Constitution does not prescribe educational requirements for the presidency, but the track record of presidents would tell you that majority of US Presidents took college seriously.
 Among the 44 presidents, 34 had earned at least a bachelor’s degree.
 Out of those 34, 32% of them got an advanced degree.
 But there are also those who have no formal degree.
 Nine of the 44 presidents didn’t go to college, including George Washington and Abraham Lincoln, but proved to be great they ended up on Mount Rushmore.

 - Harvard University

 Founded in 1636, Harvard University has existed longer than the Office of the President of the United States itself.
 This famed institution in Massachusetts has produced seven presidents, over 16% in all.
 It is home to the most number of presidents than any other school.
 John Adams was the first president product of Harvard and was also the first-ever president to earn a college degree.
 His son and future sixth president, John Quincy Adams, also graduated from Harvard.
 Both of them received two degrees from the institution.
 John F. Kennedy also earned his diploma in international affairs in 1960 from the prestigious school.